The distinguished surname Megale can be traced back to the ancient and beautiful region of Venice

 Early Notables of the Megale family (pre 1700)

 Prominent among members of the family was Piero Adamo DeMicheli, born in Mantova in 1440, was another noteworthy member of the Megale heritage.
 He was an aristocrat of the court and owned a large villa with many acres of land surrounding it.
-He married a relative of the Duke of Modena...
-Another 74 words (5 lines of text) are included under the topic Early Megale Notables in all our PDF Extended History products and printed products wherever possible.
+He married a relative of the Duke of Modena, and eventually introduced the printing press to the city for the first...
+Another 62 words (4 lines of text) are included under the topic Early Megale Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Megale family to the New World and Oceana

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Megale or a variant listed above: Achille Micheli, aged 28 who arrived at Ellis Island